cornerstone-consulting/INFIODocs/infio-docs.md

 who are responsible for assessing database compatibility and .NET applications for migration purposes.

 ---

-### Features and Benefits

-#### INFIO Assessment Covers
+### INFIO Assessments Report covers

+INFIO runs three distinct assessments to facilitate different migration scenarios and provide comprehensive analysis and reports tailored to each target environment:
+1. SQL Server to Babelfish
-INFIO provides a **comprehensive evaluation of SQL Server to Babelfish for Aurora PostgreSQL migration**, covering various technical, compatibility, and cost-related factors.
-The assessment report includes:
+2. SQL Server to Aurora PostgreSQL Assessment
+3. .NET Application to .NET Core Migration Assessment

+#### 1. SQL Server to Babelfish

 - **Overall Compatibility Evaluation**
   Determines the **percentage of fully supported, conditionally supported, and unsupported features**, assessing how much modification is required for migration.